At a glance

 - Please make sure your cat doesn’t chew at the incision; she may have to wear an Elizabethan collar if this occurs.

-- A bloody discharge will occur after delivery if the queen wasn’t spayed.
-This is completely normal.
+- A bloody discharge will occur after delivery if the queen wasn’t spayed which is completely normal.
 If the discharge becomes excessive or has a foul odour, seek veterinary attention immediately.

 - Keep a very close eye on the mother and her kittens until she has fully recovered from surgery.
 Offer her food and water regularly; it is better for her to eat small amounts of food more often during the recovery period.